October 24, 2019

 November 08, 2019

-AEP To Continue Investment in Regulated Businesses and Renewables, Reaffirms Operating Earnings Growth Rate of 5% to 7%
+AEP To Continue Investment in Regulated Businesses and Renewables, Reaffirms Operating Earnings Growth Rate of 5 Percent to 7 Percent

 American Electric Power will continue focusing capital investments in its regulated operations and contracted renewables as the company builds a cleaner, smarter and more reliable energy system to benefit both customers and shareholders.
 The company reaffirmed its 2020 operating earnings (earnings excluding special items) guidance range of $4.25 to $4.45 per share, and its projected annual operating earnings growth rate of 5% to 7%.
 AEP management will discuss the company’s financial outlook and earnings growth strategy at the annual Edison Electric Institute Financial Conference that begins Nov.
 10 in Orlando, Fla.